RoboForm Review: Quick Expert Summary

 RoboForm is one of the only major password managers to offer this unique feature, and it’s one of my favorite things about RoboForm.

-RoboForm has 3 different pricing tiers — a free version, a premium version, and a family plan.
+RoboForm has 3 different plans — a free version, a premium individual plan, and a family plan.

-RoboForm Free is decent — offering unlimited passwords for a single device, along with features like:
+RoboForm Free is a decent free plan — offering unlimited passwords for a single device, along with features like:

 - Password auditing.